-There are in fact considerable opportunities for cashable efficiencies given the current maturity of systems in the FE sector and increasing technology maturity in schools.
+There are in fact considerable opportunities for cashable efficiencies given the current maturity of systems in the FE and skills sector.
 Current readiness to take advantage of this is unclear, however.
-As it stands, across all sectors, leaders' priorities for technology focus on reform and improvement priorities such as engaging with parents, and supporting low attainers through remote study support.
-It is encouraging that leaders across education and skills increasingly see technology as critical to enabling improvement and improving effectiveness.
+Leaders' priorities for technology focus on reform and improvement priorities such as supporting low attainers through remote study support.
+It is encouraging that leaders increasingly see technology as critical to enabling improvement and improving effectiveness.
 However, as yet the issue of technology-related cashable efficiencies is not high on the agenda of most institutional leadership teams.

-Thus it is likely where there is a good degree of technological maturity that opportunities are being missed to reduce energy and printing costs, save on space, reduce administrative overheads and realise efficiencies in delivering learning.
+Thus it is likely, where there is a good degree of technological maturity, that opportunities are being missed to reduce energy and printing costs, save on space, reduce administrative overheads and realise efficiencies in delivering learning.